 WordPress has been around in the past decade and is best known for its practical and highly functional features.
 Initially only popular among bloggers, today, it has turned into one of the most wanted Content Management Software (CMS) for non-blogging websites because it is user-friendly and easily manageable.
 Adding new content or even rich multimedia content to your website is a breeze.
 Here are a few simple steps to get you started by first installing WordPress in your cPanel through Softaculous.

-Step 1 After logging into your cPanel account, you will see a list of available options.
-Under ‘Software/Services’, select Softaculous to go to various Installation preferences.
+After logging into your cPanel account, you will see a list of available options.
+Under ‘Software’, select Softaculous to go to various Installation preferences.